Creating my own Harry Potter themed room that works for both children and adults was a lot of fun, and the results are in.

 Gryffindor and Slytherin common rooms were the main inspirations for the lounge.
 This is the room where students can hang out and do homework.
 It needed a comfy sitting area, a desk, and a place to display educational materials and prized possessions.

-Products sharing the same aesthetic: desk, chair, candelabra, magnifying glass, quill, goblet.
+Products sharing the same aesthetic: desk, chair, candelabra, magnifying glass, quill, goblet, clock.

 Since our basement lacks a fireplace, a big desk with a hutch shelf serves as a focal point.
 I got the desk for a song at an estate auction because very few people can arrange the loading and transport of a heavy item overnight.
 My own and my best friend’s husbands get my eternal gratitude for moving the desk.